vergotten/CyrillicHandScriptDecoder/README.md

-# CyrillicHandScriptDecoder-ResNetTransformer
+# CyrillicOCR-ResNet-Transformer

-CyrillicHandScriptDecoder is a sophisticated machine learning project that employs a combination of EasyOCR, ResNet, and Transformer models to recognize and interpret Cyrillic handwriting.
+CyrillicOCR-ResNet-Transformer is an OCR machine learning project that employs a combination of EasyOCR, ResNet, and Transformer models to recognize and interpret Cyrillic handwriting.
+This project is designed to restore text from images, recognize OCR symbols, and also provide bounding boxes for the detected text regions.
 <p align="center">
   <img src="./demo/output/726_071_bbox.png" alt="Input Image">
 </p>